vchintal/secure-embedded-cache-quickstart/README.md

 2. To build and package the webapp, run the command `mvn clean package` at the command prompt in the root directory of the project
 3. To deploy the __security-domain__ that will be used for Authentication, run the command `mvn jboss-as:execute-commands`
 4. To deploy the packaged webapp, run the command `mvn jboss-as:deploy`
-5. Since we will be using __application-user.properties__ and __application-roles.properties__ files that come with a standard JBoss server installation at path: __$JBOSS_HOME/standalone/configuration__, run the following commands from the bin folder of the server installation
+5. Since we will be using __application-user.properties__ and __application-roles.properties__ files that come with a standard JBoss server installation at path: __$JBOSS_HOME/standalone/configuration__, run the following commands from the `bin` folder of the server installation

+       ```sh
 	   # Add a user who will be a reader.
-A reader can only read from the cache and cannot
+A reader can only read from the cache and cannot perform cache modifications
-		# perform any operation that changes the state of the cache or its contents
-		$JBOSS_HOME/bin> ./add-user.sh -a -u readerUser -p readerUserPass9! -r ApplicationRealm -g reader
+		./add-user.sh -a -u readerUser -p readerUserPass9! -r ApplicationRealm -g reader
 	   # Add a user who will be an admin.
-An admin can perform ALL possible operations on
+An admin can perform ALL possible operations on the cache
-		# the cache
-		$JBOSS_HOME/bin> ./add-user.sh -a -u adminUser -p adminUserPass9! -r ApplicationRealm -g admin
+		./add-user.sh -a -u adminUser -p adminUserPass9! -r ApplicationRealm -g admin
+       ```

 6. Restart the application server to ensure that additions to the files containing the users/roles will be picked up
 7. Considering a very basic setup of the server, the application should now be accessible at the URL: http://127.0.0.1:8080/secure-embedded-cache-quickstart/